-The TMC239 / TMC239A (1) is a dual full bridge driver IC for bipolar stepper motor control applications.
-The TMC239 is realized in a HVCMOS technology and directly drives eight external Low-RDS-ON high efficiency MOSFETs.
+The TMC249 / TMC249A (1) is a dual full bridge driver IC for bipolar stepper motor control applications.
+The TMC249 is realized in a HVCMOS technology and directly drives eight external Low-RDS-ON high efficiency MOSFETs.
 It supports more than 6000mA coil current.
-The low power dissipation makes the TMC239 an optimum choice for drives, where a high reliability is desired.
+The low power dissipation makes the TMC249 an optimum choice for drives, where a high reliability is desired.
 With additional drivers, motor current and voltage can be increased.
-The driver transistors can be chosen depending on output current or environment temperature.
+The integrated unique sensorless stall detection (pat. pend.) stallGuard[TM] makes it a good choice for applications, where a reference point is needed, but where a switch is not desired.
+Its ability to predict an overload makes the TMC249 an optimum choice for drives, where a high reliability is desired.
 Internal DACs allow microstepping as well as smart current control.
-The device can be controlled by a serial interface (SPI^{mi}) or by analog / digital input signals.
+The device can be controlled by a serial interface (SPI[TM]) or by analog / digital input signals.
 Short circuit, temperature, undervoltage and overvoltage protection are integrated.

-- More than 6000mA using 8 external MOS transistors (e.g. 4A RMS) - Control via SPI with easy-to-use 12 bit protocol or external analog / digital signals - Short circuit and overtemperature protection integrated - Overvoltage protection integrated (A-type) - Status flags for overcurrent, open load, over temperature, temperature pre-warning, undervoltage - Integrated 4 bit DACs allow up to 16 times microstepping via SPI, any resolution via analog control (for up to 64 microsteps via SPI see last manual page) - Mixed decay feature for smooth motor operation - Slope control user programmable to reduce electromagnetic emissions - Chopper frequency programmable via a single capacitor or external clock - Current control allows cool motor and driver operation - 7V to 34V motor supply voltage (A-type) - up to 58V motor supply voltage using a few additional low cost components - External drivers can be added for higher motor voltages and higher currents (e.g. 50V, 5A) - Only 4 external PMOS transistors required for unipolar operation - 3.3V or 5V operation for digital part - Low power dissipation via low RDS-ON power stage - Standby and shutdown mode available - Choice of SO28 or chip size MLF package - (1) The term TMC239 in this datasheet always refers to the TMC239A and the TMC239.
-The major differences in the older TMC239 are explicitly marked with "non-A-type".
-The TMC239A brings a number of enhancements and is fully backward compatible to the TMC239.
+- More than 6000mA using 8 external MOS transistors (e.g. 4A RMS) - Sensorless stall detection stallGuard[TM] and load measurement integrated - Control via SPI with easy-to-use 12 bit protocol or external analog / digital signals - Short circuit, overvoltage and over temperature protection integrated - Status flags for overcurrent, open load, over temperature, temperature pre-warning, undervoltage - Integrated 4 bit DACs allow up to 16 times microstepping via SPI, any resolution via analog control (for up to 64 microsteps via SPI see last manual page) - Mixed decay feature for smooth motor operation - Slope control user programmable to reduce electromagnetic emissions - Chopper frequency programmable via a single capacitor or external clock - Current control allows cool motor and driver operation - 7V to 34V motor supply voltage (A-type) - up to 58V motor supply voltage using a few additional low cost components - 3.3V or 5V operation for digital part - Low power dissipation via low RDS-ON power stage - Standby and shutdown mode available - Choice of SO28 or chip size MLF package - (1) The term TMC249 in this datasheet always refers to the TMC249A and the TMC249.
+The major differences in the older TMC249 are explicitly marked with "non-A-type".
+The TMC249A brings a number of enhancements and is fully backward compatible to the TMC249.